Beitbridge, South Africa

 Beitbridge (Beitbrug) is a town in Musina Local Municipality in the Limpopo province of South Africa.

 Beitbridge is a border crossing on the Limpopo River, located just south of Beitbridge in Zimbabwe.
 It is the busiest border post in the region, handling as many as 500 trucks each day.
-The bridge was named after mining financier Alfred Beit, who provided funds for its construction.
+The bridge was named the Alfred Beit Road Bridge, after mining financier Alfred Beit, who provided funds for its construction.

 Climate

 Beitbridge has a hot desert climate (Köppen: BWh).